At a Glance

 - Ability to foster an inclusive learning environment and embrace a diverse set of ideas, perspectives and backgrounds.

-This position requires driving a university vehicle or a personal vehicle on behalf of the university; therefore, the incumbent must successfully complete a motor vehicle history check, possess, and maintain a current, valid driver’s license in their state of residence, be determined to be position qualified and self-report convictions as per University Policy 05-030.
+This position requires driving a university vehicle or a personal vehicle on behalf of the university; therefore, the incumbent must successfully complete a motor vehicle history check, possess and maintain a current, valid driver’s license, and be determined to be position qualified.

 What We Would Like You to Have